ariatemplates/hashspace/README.md

 - run `grunt tddrt` - this will launch a local webserver and a watch task on your files
 - and access `http://localhost:8000/test/rt` to run the tests in your favorite browsers

+## Working on the playground

+To work on the playground the most simple option is to open 2 terminal windows:

+- one running `grunt docs:playground` to build the playground and launch the webserver
+- another one running `grunt docs:watch` to watch the file changes and copy the changed files to the hashspace-gh-pages folder that is referenced by the webserver launched in the first terminal

 [key_features_blog]: http://ariatemplates.com/blog/2012/11/key-features-for-client-side-templates/
 [todomvc]: http://addyosmani.github.com/todomvc/